 Memetic Mutation: The headcrab zombies' painful cries are actually reversed audio of a man screaming things to the effect of " Dear God, help!
 HELP ME!!," but it's also easy to interpret them as a straightforward Mondegreen: "YABBA!
 My icing!"
 (Or "My eyes sting!")

-Porting Disaster: It's no one's fault, really (the Xbox, while being the most powerful console of its generation, was not fit to run something as meaty as the Source engine), but the quality of the Xbox version is simply too far away from the PC original to make it worth playing.
+Porting Disaster: It's no one's fault, really (the Xbox, while being the most powerful console of its generation, wasn't fit to run something as meaty as the Source engine), but the quality of the Xbox version is simply too far away from the PC original to make it worth playing.

 The Playstation 3 version of The Orange Box was pretty shabby too, with Valve (at the time) not having that much faith in the PS3 and it being outsourced to another company entirely.